SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-radar/introduction.md

 4. **Volume scattering.** This type of scattering occurs within a volume or medium.
 Energy bounces of a number of different elements within the medium to cause wide amounts of scattering, some of which returns to the radar.
 The brightness can vary, but is usually moderately bright.
 Ex: snowpack, forests.

 <img align="center" src="../images/intro-radar-images/backscattering-mechanism.png"  vspace="10" width="600">
+Backscattering mechanisms. *Source: Advantages and Applications of Synthetic Aperture Radar as a Decision Support Tool, Molthan et al., NASA*

 **Dielectric properties.** The dielectric properties of a material have a big effect on the surface’s ability to absorb or reflect microwaves – so much so that the magnitude of the backscatter is proportional to the dielectric constant of the surface.
 Liquid water has a much higher dielectric constant than other materials including frozen water (a dielectric constant of 80 compared to a range of 0-10), and so the presence or absence of water defines a surface’s dielectric properties.
 For the most part, surfaces with high dielectric constants have higher reflectivity and thus appear brighter than those with lower dielectric constants.